-- Mobile and other platform Revenues: We currently expect revenues from mobile and other platforms to increase steeply over the next five years, and to reach $1.65 billion by the end of our forecast period (2022).
-The aggressive growth is based on the company's increasing focus on mobile games and other social and casual games on handheld devices.
-If Activision Blizzard fails to attract casual gamers with its casual and social games, and the revenue just reaches $1 billion by the end of our forecast period, there could be 11% downside to the Trefis price estimate.
-On the other hand, if the company manages to release more mobile games and other casual games for handheld devices, and the revenue from this segment touches $2 billion by the end of our forecast period, there could a 6% upside to our price estimate.
+Mobile and other platform Revenues: We currently expect revenues from mobile and other platforms to increase steeply over the next five years, and to reach $3.2 billion by the end of our forecast period.
+The aggressive growth is based on the company's acquisition of King Digital and increasing focus on mobile games and other social and casual games on handheld devices.
+If Activision Blizzard fails to attract casual gamers with its casual and social games, and the revenue just reaches $2 billion by the end of our forecast period, there could be 11% downside to the Trefis price estimate.
+On the other hand, if the company manages to release more mobile games and other casual games for handheld devices, and the revenue from this segment touches $4 billion by the end of our forecast period, there could a 6% upside to our price estimate.

 Activision Blizzard is a worldwide online, PC, console, handheld, and mobile games publisher.